yohasebe/ruby-spacy/README.md

 $ pip install spacy
 ```

-Visualization feature of ruby-spacy currently only works only when spaCy 3.6.x is installed, not when 3.7, the latest version, is installed.
-To install spaCy 3.6.x Do the following instead:
+⚠️ **Note**: The ruby-spacy visualization feature currently only works if spaCy 3.6.x is installed, not if the latest version, 3.7, is installed.
+To install spaCy 3.6.x instead, do the following:

 ```shell
 $ pip install 'spaCy<3.7'